Master Courses-Short-5days workshop

 In response to a large number of requests, we decided to hold a one-week workshop.
 This is a short-term intensive course.

 Movement class 10:30-12:30, Improvisation class: 13:00-15:30

-Philippe Gaulier will teach improvisation class everyday.
-Movement class will be tought by his assistant.
+Philippe Gaulier will teach improvisation classes everyday.
+All the movement classes will be taught by his assistant.

 All our teachers are graduates of our school and are wonderful artists.

 This class has a capacity of 35 people.
-Classes may be canceled if the number of applicants is less than the specified number (20 people).
+Classes may be cancelled if the number of applicants is less than the specified number (20 people).